raaghavradhakrishnan/Box-Office-Prediction-using-Movie-Trailers/README.md

 **LTC_Implementation.ipynb**
   1. Implementation of Long Temporal 3D Convolution on movie trailers
   2. Integration of LTC with FC networks on meta-data
+  3. Comparison with baseline linear regression and gradient boosting methods

 **Lstm_Implementation.ipynb**
   1. Implementation of Bi-directional LSTM module to train on the movie trailers
   2. Integration of LSTM module with FC netowrks trained on meta-data
+  3. Comparison with baseline linear regression and gradient boosting methods